 Step by step guide by The Ikebana Project

-In the final post as part of our collaboration with Barry Marré @the_ikebana_project shares a step by step guide for creating another Upright Moribana showcased in a NUDE Opti Centrepiece.
+This week Barry Marré @the_ikebana_project shares a step by step guide for creating an Upright Moribana showcased in a NUDE Opti Centrepiece.
 Learn more about our collaboration with Barry and about the art form Ikebana here.

 A step by step guide for creating an Upright Moribana

-- Place your first flower in the front left of the kenzan, 10 degrees to the left and leaning towards your left shoulder
+- Place your first flower in the central front kenzan at an angle of 10 degrees to the left, and slightly leaning forward - this way, the flower says ‘hello!’